 The key is to be very in tune with your potential clients.
 Watch out for problems that exist, but they aren’t aware of.
 Then be prepared to present yourself as part of the solution.

 You should take one niche, and expand on it.
 Continuing with the previous social media marketing example, you could offer:

 - Social media account management

 - Social media customer service

 Unless you apply for a salaried virtual assistant job, you will most likely need to create your own pricing structure and bill customers yourself with a tool like PayPal.
-This is much easier than it seems, and we’ll show you how to do it.
+This is easier than it might sound.

 - Per-project amounts